walt-liuzw/docker-camunda-operate/README.md

 ## Login

-To login into operate use the credentials:
+To login into Operate, use the credentials:

 - User: demo
 - Password: demo